Notes on Innocence

 As she walked along the path, she met a wolf.
 She did not know what a wicked beast it was, and so she was not at all afraid.
 “Good day, Red Riding Hood,” said the wolf.
 “Good morning, sir,” she said.[3]

-But there are also terrible consequences of entertaining too many hypotheses (inability to comprehend people at all, or ever-shifting erratic interpretations of people), or — more commonly — of an unfortunate imbalance of which hypotheses to consider.
+But there are also terrible consequences of entertaining too many hypotheses (inability to comprehend people at all, or ever-shifting erratic interpretations of people), or—more commonly—of an unfortunate imbalance of which hypotheses to consider.
 Any utterance could conceivably mean a vast multitude of things.
 You could not possibly weigh them all.
 You have to winnow the possibilities you will consider down to those that seem more pertinent.
 This winnowing colors the superposition-of-interpretations that you peer out at the world from within.
-For example, if your winnowing is biased to include mostly-suspicious interpretations, you will be prone to paranoia; if your winnowing is biased to hunt madly for smutty double-entendres, you risk being mired in a giggity quagmire; if you believe hypotheses are off-the-table if they presuppose caring, benevolent, loving others, some other explanation will fill the gap when people (cleverly disguised as?) caring, benevolent, loving others cross your path; if you are vain, interpretations like “I have dressed inappropriately” will always be there among the possibilities to taunt you.
+For example, if your winnowing is biased to include mostly-suspicious interpretations, you will be prone to paranoia; if your winnowing is biased to hunt madly for smutty double-entendres, you risk getting stuck in a giggity quagmire; if you believe hypotheses are off-the-table if they suppose caring, benevolent, loving others, some other explanation will fill the gap when (people cleverly disguised as?) caring, benevolent, loving others cross your path; if you are vain, interpretations like “I have dressed inappropriately” will always be there among the possibilities to taunt you.

-Such cases show what can be described as a “loss of innocence” that works out badly.
+Such cases show how a “loss of innocence” works out badly.
 The cause might be some sort of trauma (I trusted them, they betrayed me, now I know people don’t mean what they say), or a character flaw (I often flatter people with insincere compliments, so it stands to reason that when people compliment me they’re probably being insincere), or something else (I got positive feedback from my middle-school peers whenever I was the first to point out sexual innuendo, so I remain hyperaware of any such possibility).
-Whatever the case, it can be a sort of over-correction that hurts both how you present yourself in the world and how you perceive the world.
+Whatever the case, it can be an over-correction that hurts both how you present yourself in the world and how you perceive the world.

 So again it looks like we’re trying to find a sweet spot in the middle: There is a pathological innocence (or, early-on, age-appropriate lack of experience) that manifests as naïveté, gullibility, babe-in-the-woods vulnerability, unreadiness, superficiality.
 Then there is a grown-up innocence that is usually more positively-construed: purity, wholesomeness, openness, trust, authenticity.
 And there is a tempering that fortifies this innocence without crushing it: experience, depth, having good boundaries, healthy skepticism.
 But there is also a hypercorrection that breaks things: becoming world-weary, cynical, corrupt, “knowing”, “sophisticated”, suspicious, scheming, guarded.